bedatadriven/renjin-website/_posts/2016-01-31-introducing-gcc-bridge.md

 ## Motivation

-Supporting R packages with native code is a big deal: 48% of CRAN's 33 MLOC of code is native code. and so while our ultimate goal is to allow users to write fast R code without falling back to another language, if we're to be serious about running existing R packages, then we need a solution for the existing native code base.
+Supporting R packages with native code is a big deal: 48% of CRAN's 33 MLOC of code is native code.
+And so while our ultimate goal is to allow users to write fast R code without falling back to another language, if we're to be serious about running existing R packages, then we need a solution for the existing native code base.